An Overview of Pseudodementia

 Compassionate Eye Foundation / Robert Kent / DigitalVision / Getty Images

-In rare cases, pseudodementia has been identified as a possibility in schizophrenia, mania, dissociative disorders, Ganser syndrome, conversion reaction, and psychoactive drugs.
+In other cases, pseudodementia has been identified as a possibility in schizophrenia, other psychoses, dissociative disorder, conversion disorder, and mania.

 History